EDU Movie Event - Lessons Learned

 How We Help

-• We’ve created a pre-movie Questionnaire introducing topics of the film for students to complete prior to watching.
+• A pre-movie Questionnaire introducing topics of the film for students to complete prior to watching.
 The Questionnaire and accompanying Answers sheet give teachers a tool to base lessons on and lead conversations.

-• The Screening Kit provides post screening discussion questions that can be used during your event or long after when you’re instigating post-event classroom conversations
+• Post screening discussion questions that can be used during your event or long after when you’re instigating post-event classroom conversations.

-• We’ve developed an optional online LIVE learning tool: Find Your Inner Pioneer — it’s a post-screening interactive workshop.
-In the end students learn: when we personalize our goals, we are energized to keep going!
+• We’ve developed an online LIVE learning tool called Find Your Inner Pioneer — it’s a post-screening interactive workshop.

 2-page Student Questionnaire & Answer Sheet